-Anatomic Pathology (Cytopathology and Surgical Pathology)
+K. Anatomic Pathology (Cytopathology and Surgical Pathology)

-- Cytopathology codes describe varying methods of preparation and examination of different types of specimens. a single specimen, only one code from a group of related codes describing a group of services that could be performed on the specimen with the same end result (e.g., 88104-88112, 88142-88143, 88150-88154, 88164-88167, etc.) should be reported. Ιf multiple services (i.e., separate specimens from different anatomic sites) are reported, modifier 59 should be utilized to indicate that different levels of service were provided for different specimens from different anatomic sites. information should be documented in the cytopathology reports. cytopathology preparation from a fluid, washing, or brushing should be reported using one code from the CPT code range 88104-88112.
-It is inappropriate to additionally report CPT codes 88160-88162 because the smears are included in the codes referable to fluids (or washings or brushings) and CPT codes 88160-88162 reference "any other source" which would exclude fluids, washings, or brushings. - 2.
-CPT codes 88321-88325 describe surgical pathology consultation services to review slides, tissues, or other material obtained, prepared, and interpreted at a different location by a different pathologist and referred to another pathologist for a second opinion.
+Cytopathology codes describe varying methods of 1. preparation and examination of different types of specimens.
+For a single specimen, only one code from a group of related codes describing a group of services that could be performed on the specimen with the same end result (e.g., 88104-88112, 88142-88143, 88150-88154, 88164-88167, etc.) should be reported. Ιf multiple services (i.e., separate specimens from different anatomic sites) are reported, modifier 59 should be utilized to indicate that different levels of service were provided for different specimens from different anatomic sites. information should be documented in the cytopathology reports.
+A cytopathology preparation from a fluid, washing, or brushing should be reported using one code from the CPT code range 88104-It is inappropriate to additionally report CPT codes 88160-88162 because the smears are included in the codes referable to fluids (or washings or brushings) and CPT codes 88160-88162 reference "any other source" which would exclude fluids, washings, or brushings.

+2. CPT codes 88321-88325 describe surgical pathology consultation services to review slides, tissues, or other material obtained, prepared, and interpreted at a different location by a different pathologist and referred to another pathologist for a second opinion.
 These codes should not be reported by pathologists reporting a second opinion on slides, tissue, or other material also examined and reported by another pathologist in the same provider group.
 Medicare generally does not pay twice for an interpretation of a given technical service (e.g., ECGs, radiographs, etc.).
 CPT codes 88321-88325 are reported with one unit of service regardless of the number of specimens, paraffin blocks, stained slides, etc.

-When reporting CPT codes 88321-88325, physicians should not report other pathology CPT codes such as 88312, 88313, 88342, 88187, 88188, 88189, etc., for interpretation of stains, slides or other material previously interpreted by another pathologist.
-CPT codes 88312, 88313 and 88342 may be reported with CPT code 88323 if the physician performs and interprets these stains de novo.
+When reporting CPT codes 88321-88325, physicians should not report other pathology CPT codes such as 88312, 88313, 88187, 88188, 88189, 88342, 88341, 88344, etc., for interpretation of stains, slides or other material previously interpreted by another pathologist.
+CPT codes 88312, 88313, 88342, 88341, and 88344 may be reported with CPT codes 88321-88325 only if the physician performs these staining procedure(s) and interprets these newly stained slide(s).
+CPT code 88323 may be reported for consultation and report on referred material if the physician performs additional necessary de novo routine staining (e.g., hematoxylin-eosin, giemsa) on additional slides.
 CPT codes 88321-88325 should not be reported with a face-to-face evaluation of a patient.
 If a physician provides an evaluation and management (E&M) service to a patient, and, in the course of the E&M service, specimens obtained elsewhere are reviewed as well, this review is part of the E&M service and is not reported separately.
 Only the E&M service should be reported.

 3. Medicare does not pay for duplicate testing.
-Immunocytochemistry (e.g., 88342, 88360, 88361) and flow cytometry (e.g., 88184-88189) should not in general be reported for the same or similar specimens.
+Immunocytochemistry (e.g., CPT codes 88342, 88341, 88344, 88360, 88361) and flow cytometry (e.g., CPT codes 88184-88189) should not in general be reported for the same or similar specimens.
 The diagnosis should be established using one of these methods.
 The physician may report both CPT codes if both methods are required because the initial method does not explain all the light microscopic findings.
 The physician may report both methods utilizing modifier 59 and document the need for both methods in the medical record.

-If the abnormal cells in two or more specimens are morphologically similar and testing on one specimen by one method (88342 or 88184, 88187, 88188, 88189) establishes the diagnosis, the same or other method should not be reported on the same or similar specimen.
+If the abnormal cells in two or more specimens are morphologically similar and testing on one specimen by one method (CPT codes 88184, 88187, 88188, 88189, 88342, 88341, and 88344) establishes the diagnosis, the same or other method should not be reported on the same or similar specimen.
 Similar specimens would include, but are not limited to: